 After receiving their aerospace engineering degree, many of our students go on to receive graduate degrees at Florida Tech, or at other prestigious universities including Stanford, Johns Hopkins, Virginia Tech, and MIT.

 The aerospace engineering program at Florida Tech is a challenging course of study that offers students a chance to tackle compelling and relevant engineering problems using cutting-edge engineering tools and laboratory equipment.
-The program is accredited by the Engineering Accreditation Commission of ABET, the Accreditation Board for Engineering and Technology.

 The academic environment in the College of Engineering is particularly conducive to personalized one-on-one attention from professors.
 With its small class sizes (usually fewer than 25 students per class), Florida Tech boasts a low student-to-faculty ratio while providing a high-quality curriculum.
 Working alongside professors in internships and research also gives students a more robust learning experience.